Okay, so I'm sort of old for this acronym, but OMG OMG OMG! Have you ever had romesco sauce?

-Spanish Romesco Sauce Recipe
+Spanish Romesco Sauce

-- 1/4 cup olive oil
+1/4 cup extra virgin olive oil

-- 1/2 cup blanched almonds, chopped or slivered (can substitute hazelnuts, peeled)
+1/2 cup blanched almonds, chopped or slivered (can substitute hazelnuts, peeled)

-- 1 Tbsp smoked paprika (preferred) or sweet paprika
+1 tablespoon smoked paprika (preferred) or sweet paprika

 Preheat the oven to 350°F. Heat the olive oil in a medium sauté pan over medium-high heat.
 When the oil is hot, sauté the bread and almonds, stirring often, until they just begin to brown.

-Spread the sauce out on a rimmed sheet pan and bake in the oven for 10-15 minutes, or until the edges begin to caramelize.
+Spread the sauce out on a rimmed sheet pan and bake in a 350°F oven for 10-15 minutes, or until the edges begin to caramelize.

 To use romesco sauce, mix with pasta, shrimp, chicken or vegetables either before or after they are cooked, much like you would a pesto.

-Kept in a sealed container, Romesco sauce will last for a week or more in the fridge.
+Kept in a sealed container, romesco sauce will last for a week or more in the fridge.
 It freezes well, too.